Mystics expected to add Alysha Clark and lose Aerial Powers when free agency opens

 Tianna Hawkins and 2019 Finals MVP Emma Meesseman are also free agents from the Mystics roster.

-Thursday turned out to be a busy one in WNBA free agency as multiple reports have Candace Parker planning to sign with the Chicago Sky, Kayla McBride and Natalie Achonwa joining Powers in Minnesota and Chelsea Gray heading to Las Vegas.
+Thursday turned out to be a busy one in WNBA free agency.
+Multiple reports have Candace Parker planning to sign with the Chicago Sky, Kayla McBride and Natalie Achonwa joining Powers in Minnesota and Chelsea Gray heading to Las Vegas.